lakhia/rsvp-website/README.md

 1. Install all project dependencies using: npm install
 2. Run `gulp serve &` which will serve local files at: [http://127.0.0.1:8010](http://127.0.0.1:8010)
 3. Make changes to files under app/ directory.
-Any changes are detected andsend reload event to browser
+Any changes are detected and send reload event to browser

 # Deployment

-  * When ready to deploy, run "gulp" and publish all files in build directory except for hidden .tmp sub-directory
+  * When ready to deploy, run "gulp" and publish all files in `build/` directory except for hidden .tmp sub-directory
-  * Run deployment squasher:
-     cd rsvp; perl deploy.pl <site_admin_email> <qa>
+  * Run deployment squasher and templater: cd rsvp; perl deploy.pl config.yaml
-    Note that "qa" will default to empty string for production.
+    For an example configuration, see `config/example.yaml`

 # Files

-  * database_*.sql used to setup database
+  * `migration/*.sql` used to setup and migrate database
-  * app/index.html is the single web page
+  * `app/*.html` where `index.html` is the main web application and the other files are specific views for individual routes
-  * app/js/main.js is the main angular controllers
+  * `app/js/*.js` where `main.js` has the main controllers and the remaining files has view specific angular controllers
-  * other app/js/*.js files contain view-specific controllers
-  * app/*.php files serve JSON
+  * `app/*.php` are backend PHP files that serve JSON to the front-end

 # Internal dependencies

-  * Uses angular-ui-router to route to different parts of the app
+  * Uses `angular-ui-router` to route to different parts of the app
-  * Uses bootstrap to style buttons, tables, etc.
+  * Uses `bootstrap` to style buttons, tables, etc.
-  * Uses loading-bar to show progress bar at top
+  * Uses `loading-bar` to show progress bar at top